-Presence of market participants is high: The existence of a high number of market participants in all areas results in competitive pricing, which reduces market revenue potential.
+Presence of market participants is high: Due to its strong growth potential, many companies are entering into the industry which is causing stiff competitions in the market .The existence of a high number of market participants in all areas results in competitive pricing, which reduces market revenue potential.
 Despite the fact that the market is seeing a number of mergers and acquisitions, Frost & Sullivan does not foresee a substantial beneficial impact.